ibpsa/project1-boptest/examples/python/baseline_testing/README.md

 This folder contains examples and results for performing testing of baseline controllers for different testcases.

-## Baseline Controller Implementation
+## Baseline Controller and Test Case Implementation

-- The baseline controllers are incorporated in the testcase models.
+- Baseline controller module files ``<TestCase>scenario.py`` and test scripts ``testcase<TestCase>scenario.py`` will be used for running an example baseline test.

-The control modules for each testcases in ``../controllers`` follow the structure as described above (see upper directory ``../README.md`` for instructions on deploying a control test case).
+- ``<TestCase>scenario.py``: The baseline control modules for each testcases are located in ``../controllers``.
+The baseline controllers are actually incorporated in the testcase models.
 The function ``compute_control`` is psuedo.
 The control inputs will not be overwritten by this external controller.
+Thus, baseline controllers in the testcase models will be used.

-- For test scripts for performing the baseline control test, user could specify the combination of simulation start, warmup_period, and length or a predefined test case scenario.
+- ``testcase<TestCase>scenario.py``: For test scripts for performing the baseline control test, user could specify the combination of simulation start, warmup_period, and length or a predefined test case scenario.
 For the default setting of the baseline tests, scenarios with different electricity prices and time periods will be  simulated.

 ## Run an Example Baseline Test
-- First, deploy the test case corresponding to the desired example as described above (see repository root ``README.md`` for instructions on deploying a test case).
+- First, deploy the test case corresponding to the desired example (see repository root ``README.md`` for instructions on deploying a test case).
-- Then, use ``$ python testcase<...>scenario.py`` depending on the desired example from those defined above.
+- Then, use ``$ python testcase<TestCase>scenario.py`` depending on the desired example from those defined above.

 ## Baseline Testing Scenarios
 Two-week simulation are conducted with three electricity price schemes and representative time periods for each testcase.
 Please see ``root/Testcases/README.md`` for different predefined scenarios for each testcase.